weareadaptive/asdf-caf-scripts/README.md

 git push --tags
 ```

-Pushing the tags should publish a new release it in the [Gitlab releases section](https://gitlab.com/weareadaptive/adaptive/common/asdf-caf-scripts/-/releases).
+Pushing the tags should publish a new release in the [releases section](https://gitlab.com/weareadaptive/adaptive/common/asdf-caf-scripts/-/releases).